Locations: California, New York, Maine, Georgia

 Location: Fitzwilliam, New Hampshire

 Ages Served: Girls between the ages of 9-12

 Description of the program: For more than a decade, Circle Camps for Grieving Children has been providing a week-long overnight camp program in Maine for bereaved girls.
-We are excited to bring our program to Camp Fleur de Lis in Fitzwilliam, New Hampshire, in August 2013.
+Camp Fleur de Lis now brings its program to Fitzwilliam, New Hampshire.